 Combine all of the ingredients into a glass bowl and marinate for 2 hours.
 Then plate your salmon ceviche and serve.

 Be sure your salmon fillet is deboned before cutting into cubes.
 You can also remove the skin before cubing the salmon fillet.

 Tropical Salmon Ceviche

 I like the tropical feel of this fish ceviche and it's a great way to use fruit chutneys.

-- Mix together the banana chutney and lime juice.
+Mix together the banana chutney and lime juice.
 Then add in the cubed salmon and stir to coat each piece of fish.
 Marinate in the refrigerator for 15 minutes.
 Remove ceviche from refrigerator and add the red onions - marinate for 10 more minutes in the refrigerator.
 Take ceviche out of refrigerator.
 Add the scallions and cilantro.

 Plate this ceviche in attractive glasses or Martini glasses.
 Top with toasted coconut.

 You could also drizzle on a little homemade raw coconut milk (if you have some) to make this ceviche even more tropical.